The BlogPatricia O'Conner and Stewart KellermanGrammarphobia.com

 A: The word “nor’easter” is a contraction of “northeaster,” which is a noun meaning a strong northeast wind or a storm with heavy winds from the northeast.

 The prevailing opinion among American broadcast and print journalists, who choose the contraction “nor’easter” by a wide margin over the longer version (just check Google), seems to be that “nor’easter” represents a regional New England pronunciation.
-This may be a myth, however.
+This seems to be a myth, however.
 Many linguists and a great many coastal New Englanders insist that no such pronunciation existed in the region, and that locals have always pronounced the word without dropping the “th.”

 According to the University of Pennsylvania linguist Mark Liberman, “nor’easter” is a “literary affectation.”
-In fact, the Boston Globe newspaper, which ought to know something about northeasters, does not use the term “nor’easter” in its weather stories.

 The earliest published reference to “nor’easter” in the Oxford English Dictionary comes from an 1837 translation of an Aristophanes comedy, The Knights: “Slack your sheet!
 A strong nor’-easter’s groaning.”
 The English poet Alfred Austin (he was poet laureate from 1892 to 1913) used both “nor’-easters” and “sou’-westers” in his writing, according to the OED.